 - 1. Recognize the value and the implications of diversity (racial/ethnic, cultural, social) and the importance of cultural competency in addressing public health issues in the community. - 2.
 Identify the role and impact of demographic, social, economic, cultural, political, and behavioral factors in determining population health status, disease, disease preventing and health promoting behavior, and medical service organization and delivery. - 3.
-Know and understand how race/ethnicity, socioeconomic status, demographic characteristics, and culture affect individual and group physical and mental health and responses to health message. - 4.
-Recognize and analyze the implications of the global inter-connectives of our society in the economic, social, and political areas and its public health implications at the local level.

-- 5. Recognize and analyze factors that contribute to individuals' social, economic, and political incorporation and acculturation in the mainstream society and describe how this process affects health status and delivery of health care. - 6.
+Describe how race/ethnicity, socioeconomic status, demographic characteristics, and culture affect individual and group physical and mental health responses to health messages. - 4.
+Recognize and analyze the implications of the global inter-connectives of our society in the economic, social, and political areas and its public health implications at the local level. - 5.
+Recognize and analyze factors that contribute to individuals' social, economic, and political incorporation and acculturation in the mainstream society and describe how this process affects health status and delivery of health care. - 6.
 Critically evaluate and use the behavioral sciences theory and literature in determining which health promotion/disease prevention programs/interventions may or may not be effective because of group social, racial, ethnic, economic factors as well as unique characteristics and requirements of different cultures. - 7.
 Apply knowledge of community social, economic, political and cultural characteristics in the development and implementation of interventions in participatory community health planning. - 8.
-Identify and assess economic, cultural and social barriers to the development of programs to address community public health needs and adapts approaches and solutions to problems that take into account cultural differences. - 9.
+Identify and assess economic, cultural, political and social barriers to the development of programs to address community public health needs and adapts approaches and solutions to problems that take into account cultural differences. - 9.
 Promote networks and establish partnerships with diverse community agencies, health providers, community organizations and institutions to promote policies, programs, services and resources that protect the health of community residents. - 10.
-Interact sensitively, effectively, and professionally with persons from diverse cultural, socioeconomic, educational, and professional backgrounds and with persons of all ages and lifestyle preferences. - 11.
-Identify community needs, demands, problems, resources available, and develop suggestions for action.
+Interact sensitively, effectively, and professionally with persons from diverse cultural, socioeconomic, educational, and professional backgrounds and with persons of all ages and lifestyle preferences.